Euro zone bond yields edge up as equity markets calm | Business

 Yellen said later that she does not anticipate inflation would be a problem for the U.S. economy and any price increases would be transitory.
 With European equity markets opening higher on Wednesday, bond yields, which move inversely with prices, edged up in early trade.

-In the primary market, Greece is expected to launch a new five-year bond after hiring a syndicate of banks on Tuesday.
-The sale comes after Greece's rating upgrade by S&P in April, to BB.
+In the primary market, Greece launched a new five-year bond via a syndicate of banks, while Germany re-opens a five-year bond via auction.
+Greece's deal comes after a rating upgrade by S&P in April, to BB.
 There is scope for a further upgrade given the positive outlook on the rating, now two notches below investment-grade, increasing the likelihood of Greece's return to the investment-grade ratings it lost during its debt crisis a decade ago.

 Commerzbank analysts expect Greece will raise 2.5 billion euros, while Reuters reported last week that it will raise another 4 billion euros from two bond issues this year.
-Germany will raise 4 billion euros from the re-opening of a five-year bond via auction, while it is meeting investors ahead of a 30-year green bond issue this month.
+On the data front, April services sector PMIs showed activity in Spain expanded for the first time since July, while it continued to contract in Italy.
+The euro zone composite PMI, which covers both manufacturing and services, rose more than initially estimated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)